Motion Search and Motion Recap

 Sporadic Motion

-When trying to create a composite image of subjects moving infrequently within a small space, the subjects in the Motion Recap image may appear ghost-like.
-The limited movement of the subject/s may cause Motion Recap to conclude that the subject is part of the background instead of the foreground.
+When creating a composite image of subjects moving infrequently in a small space, the subjects in the Motion Recap image may look ghost-like.
+Limited movement can cause Motion Recap to identify the subjects as part of the background instead of the foreground.

-When the subject covers a large portion of the camera’s field of view (FoV), there is a chance that any lighting sources close to the camera may be obfuscated.
-This may cause the camera sensor to adjust itself and cause a change in the background (similar to an actual lighting change, but different since the source itself is not changed, just the amount of light that reaches the camera sensor).
-As a result, subjects too close to the camera, cameras zoomed into a subject, or subjects that are large in size may also result in distorted motion recap images.
+When a subject occupies a large portion of the camera’s field of view (FoV), nearby light sources may become blocked.
+This can cause the camera sensor to adjust, leading to changes in the background.
+Although the light source itself remains unchanged, the amount of light reaching the sensor is altered.
+As a result, subjects that are too close to the camera, cameras zoomed in on a subject, or large subjects may produce distorted Motion Recap images.